 Security breeches will happen.
 That’s a given.
 But having the right procedures in place and following them minimizes the damage.
-Also create good reporting procedures and a contingency plan for when breeches occur.
+Also, create good reporting procedures and a contingency plan for when breaches occur.

 Your contingency plan needs an emergency telephone number that employees can use to report lost devices, viruses, or suspicious activity.
 Make a senior IT manager the point of contact.
 It’s her job to determine the steps to be taken and make sure the steps are followed in an emergency.

 Training employees to follow security policies and procedures is vital.
 Make sure they understand the importance of securing data.
 Makes sure they also understand that they’re responsible for the data—even though the ultimate responsibility lies with the organization.

 In addition, train employees so they know how to create strong passwords, transmit data securely, and encrypt data.
 Make sure they know what steps to take when breeches occur, a device is lost or stolen, or they contract viruses.